Last updated on: January 27, 2026

 - Wait for the iUpdate job to finish.

-- Tell you if the iUpdate job succeeded or failed (at the end).
+- Indicate whether the iUpdate job succeeded or failed.

-- Tell you how many records it retrieved and/or processed.
+- Report the number of records retrieved and/or processed.

 Power Automate